theKashey/rewiremock/README.md

 It covers _any_ case.
 It is the right way to mock your dependencies or perform dependency injection.

 # Goal:
-- give ability to mock everything - CommonJS, ES6, Webpack, anything.
+- give ability to mock everything - CommonJS, ES6, inside nodejs or webpack.
 - give ability to do correctly - isolation, typechecking, powerfull API
 - give ability to do it easy - simple API to cover all the cases.